 Family and friends are an integral part of recovery.
 This page includes resources for loved ones so they can better understand mental illness and how to support someone as they heal.

-In 2020, we will continue developing our family education programming.
-This includes monthly workshops for current client families, covering topics such as communicating effectively with others, ways to support your loved one, basics of Cognitive Behavioral Therapy, and learning healthy eating strategies over the holidays.
+Our family education program includes monthly workshops for current client families, covering topics such as communicating effectively with others, ways to support your loved one and basics of Cognitive Behavioral Therapy.
 Our goal is to help families and friends understand the treatment your loved one is receiving, and how to best support them once they have been discharged.
 (Due to COVID-19 and to aid in social distancing, we have temporarily suspended our monthly family workshops.
 Thank you for your understanding during this time.)

 Helpful Mental Health Tips for Family Members